Ahme-3del-7abib/30DayToHabitApp/README.md

 # 30DayToHabitApp
-Open source android application that help users to earn new positive habits in his live
+Open source android application that help users to earn new positive habits, and trace it in 30 day.

 # Libraries